haxiomic/gluon/README.md

 	and the compiler can autocomplete valid constants.

 	Which means fewer trips to the OpenGL specification :)
-- A TypedArray implementaton designed for partiy with JavaScript's TypedArrays
+- A TypedArray implementation designed for parity with JavaScript's TypedArrays

 ### State